Shopify/shopify-cli/RELEASING.md

 10. Clone the `Shopify/homebrew-shopify` repository (if not already cloned), and then
     * create a branch named `release_X_Y_Z_of_shopify-cli`
     * update the brew formula in `shopify-cli.rb` with the generated formula in `packaging/builds/X.Y.Z/` in the `Shopify/shopify-app-cli` repo (from step 9)
-    * commit the change and create a PR
+    * commit the change and create a PR on the [Shopify Homebrew repository](https://github.com/Shopify/homebrew-shopify)
-    * when PR is approved, merge into main branch of `Shopify/homebrew-shopify` repository
+    * when PR is approved, merge into main branch

 11. Go to [releases](https://github.com/Shopify/shopify-app-cli/releases) page of `Shopify/shopify-app-cli` repo and create a new release:
     * use the tag created in step 8 by Shipit (should be "vX.Y.Z")